bond-anton/BDQuaternions/README.md

 ## Installation

-In the root directory of Quaternions distribution run
+In the root directory of BDQuaternions distribution run
 ```shell
 python setup.py install
 ```